CenturyLinkCloud/Ecosystem/Blueprints/Public Blueprint Source/BP Broker/README.md

 CenturyLink Cloud  - Blueprint - bpbroker
 =======================

-CenturyLink Cloud Blueprint that installs the bpbroker and bpclient toolkits along with any prerequisits.
+CenturyLink Cloud Blueprint that installs the bpbroker, bpclient, and bpmailer toolkits along with any prerequisites.

+See detailed usage documentation on the [bpbroker](../../Blueprint Broker) site.

 http://www.CenturyLinkCloud.com